- Home

 Marine Patrol Officer: A marine patrol officer is responsible for ensuring the safety of boaters and other individuals.
 The individuals come to enjoy water skiing, jet skiing, rafting, swimming and fishing in lakes, ponds and seas.
 A marine patrol officer helps in enforcing conservation laws related to fishing and licensure of boater safety.

 Wildlife Educator: A wildlife educator is a professional involved in teaching wildlife conservation in high schools and colleges.
-He or she is responsible for teaching the major subjects such as environmental science, biology, behaviour, ecology, disease, toxicology, conservation strategies and numerous other related subjects.
+He or she is responsible for teaching major subjects such as environmental science, biology, behaviour, ecology, disease, toxicology, conservation strategies and numerous other related subjects.

 Wildlife Biologist: A wildlife biologist is a science professional involved in the observation and study of animal behaviour.
 He or she observes the features of wildlife to determine their role in the ecosystem.
-A wildlife biologist is responsible for performing experiments in wildlife species to feed their appetite of curiosity.
+A wildlife biologist is responsible for performing experiments on wildlife species to feed their appetite of curiosity.

 What is the workplace/work environment of Wildlife Enforcement Officer like?